Should I count home equity as retirement savings? (Important things to know)

 It could be that downsizing and using the larger property’s money allows you to move to a better area.
 Closer to shops, family or amenities that you want to use.
 Fix

-A smaller place should be easier to maintain as there’s less to fix, maintain and or go wrong.
+A smaller place should be easier to maintain as there’s less to fix, maintain, or go wrong.

 Why downsizing for retirement might be a bad idea